abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

 - *RAM*: Random access memory, stores data of a program while it is running.

-- *Hard drive*: Permanent storage, store the files that contaub program source code.
+- *Hard drive*: Permanent storage, store the files that contain program source code.

 - *Operating System*: Make it easier to use a computer,